Menu

 Intent – What we aim to achieve?

+At St. Patrick’s, we believe that Design and Technology is an essential part of children’s education.
+As a school, our School Mission Statement guides us on how to live out our faith in the world, form the foundations of how we treat each other and the world around us.
 Design and Technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
-Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens.
-Through the evaluation of past and present design and technology, they develop a critical understanding of its impact on daily life and the wider world.
+Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable citizens, and designers of the future.
+Through the evaluation of past and present design and technology, pupils develop a critical understanding of its impact on daily life and the wider world.
 High-quality design and technology education makes an essential contribution to the creativity, culture, wealth and wellbeing of the nation.
+Each unit of work reflects one of the Catholic Social Teaching (CST) principles: Dignity, Creation and the Environment, Solidarity, The Dignity of Work and Participation, Peace, The Common Good and Option for the Poor.
+Our curriculum map details the CST principle present in each unit of work.

-At St. Patrick’s Primary School, we encourage children to use their creativity and imagination, to design and make products that solve real and relevant problems within a variety of contexts, considering the 3S principle of Design and Technology for the project: Something for Someone with Some purpose.
+At St. Patrick’s Primary School, we encourage children to use their creativity and imagination, to design and make products that solve meaningful and relevant problems within a variety of contexts, considering the 3S principle of design and technology for the project: Something for Someone with Some purpose.
 In order to help us achieve this, we follow the Design and Technology Association’s nationally recognised Projects on a Page scheme.

 Children will learn the following essential characteristics to help them become effective designers and technicians: